-When I do get to sit down with a book, my book of choice lately is a cookbook.
+I’ve always been a reader.
+My favorites?
+Mysteries.
+Give me a cup of coffee, a blanket and a Mary Higgins Clark novel any day.
+Lately though, when I do get to sit down with a book, my book of choice is a cookbook.
 I had been staring at this recipe for Amish Cherry Rolls for awhile now.
 Tart cherries rolled up in sweet bread?
 I’d flip past the dog-eared page and tell myself, “Sometime soon…these will be on a plate in front of me!”.

-These rolls happened in our house last week.
+These amish cherry rolls happened in our house last week.
 And let me tell you…they did not disappoint!
 This was one of those dishes of food that I had to take to a friend’s house.
 Otherwise they would not have lasted the evening.
 There’s no willpower when these homemade sweet rolls are in the house.

-1. The dough is not a yeast-based dough, which means it’s quick.
+The dough is not a yeast-based dough, which means it’s quick.
 No kneading, no rising.
 Just mix it up, roll it out and bake.
 That means these rolls will be ready in under 1 hour.

-2. There’s sour cream in the dough.
+There’s sour cream in the dough.
 I know, right?!
 When I saw that ingredient, I knew these rolls would be a winner!
 I know someone will ask if you can substitute Greek yogurt for sour cream in this recipe.
 I’ve not tried it, but I’d love to know if you do try it!
 I don’t know why it wouldn’t work.

-3. Roll out the dough, spread it with a bit of butter, the drained tart cherries, two tablespoons of sugar and a touch of cinnamon sprinkled on top.
+Roll out the dough, spread it with a bit of butter, the drained tart cherries, two tablespoons of sugar and a touch of cinnamon sprinkled on top.
 Roll them up like cinnamon rolls and cut them into 9-12 slices, depending on your pan size.

-5. Now, I wanted to use my pretty, round, 9″ white pie plate.
+Now, I wanted to use my pretty, round, 9″ white pie plate.
 I cut 9 rolls and placed them in the pan.
 Then I poured the cherry syrup over the rolls.
 Because my pan was a little small, I didn’t use all of the syrup.
 If I had been using a square pan or 9×13 pan, I would have cut 10-12 rolls and used all of the syrup.
 The syrup will bubble up as the rolls cook, so just be sure the pan isn’t full to the top or it will overflow.
 Which as you can see from the pictures, mine did a little.
 This actually worked to my advantage for pictures.
 I mean….yum…right?!
 Either way, I’d bake these with a cookie sheet underneath to catch any potential overflow.